Rehabilitation (Soviet): Post-Stalinism epoch

 In 1956, Nikita Khrushchev, then in the position of First Secretary of the Communist Party of the Soviet Union, denounced Stalinism in his notable speech "On the Cult of Personality and Its Consequences".
 Afterward, the government accompanied release of political prisoners with rehabilitation, allowing them to return home and reclaim their lives.

-Several entire nationality groups had been deported to Siberia, Kazakhstan, and Central Asia during population transfer; these were also rehabilitated in the late 1950s.
+Several large ethnic groups had been deported to Siberia, Kazakhstan, and Central Asia during population transfer; these were also rehabilitated in the late 1950s.
 The government allowed many of those groups to return to their former homelands and restored their former autonomous regions.
 It did not restore territory to the Volga Germans and Crimean Tatars.
+The Crimean Tatars were decriminalized in 1967, allowed to return to Crimea in 1989, and rehabilitated in the RSFSR in 1991.

 In most cases, the persons were released with the phrases "due to the lack of a criminal matter", "for lack of corpus delicti", "based on previously unavailable information", "due to the lack of a proof of guilt", etc. Many rehabilitations occurred posthumously, as thousands had been executed by Stalin's government or died in the harsh conditions of the labor camps.

 Many individuals were subject to amnesty only, but not to rehabilitation (in particular those who had been prosecuted for "belonging to Trotskyite Opposition").

 Perestroika and post-Soviet states

 Another wave of rehabilitations started about 1986 with emerging Soviet policy of perestroika.
 Persons who were repressed extrajudicially were summarily rehabilitated.
 Also, Soviet civilian and military justice continued to rehabilitate victims of Stalin's purges (posthumously), as well as some people repressed after Stalin.
-After dissolution of the Soviet Union in late 1991, this trend continued in most post-Soviet states..
-Leon Trotsky (murdered in 1940) was rehabilitated on June 16, 2001.
+After dissolution of the Soviet Union in late 1991, this trend continued in most post-Soviet states.
+Leon Trotsky (murdered in 1940) was rehabilitated on 16 June 2001 by Russia.

-Both the modern Russian Federation and Ukraine have enacted laws "On the Rehabilitation of the Victims of Political Repressions", which provide the basis for the continued post-Stalinist rehabilitation of victims.
+The modern Russian Federation and Ukraine have enacted laws "On the Rehabilitation of the Victims of Political Repressions", which provide the basis for the continued post-Stalinist rehabilitation of victims.